GENERAL TERMS AND CONDITIONS

 24. TEST SERVICES

-If you use any Services that have been designated as a “Beta” service, pilot test, limited release, or with similar designation, then your use of that Service is subject to the terms at www.rackspace.co.uk/legal/betaservices
+If you use any Services that have been designated as a “Beta” service, pilot test, early access, limited access, limited release, or with similar designation, then your use of that Service is subject to the terms at http://www.rackspace.co.uk/legal/betaservices.

 25. SERVICES MANAGEMENT AGENT